Kallar Syedan Tehsil

 Kallar Syedan is a tehsil in the Rawalpindi District, Punjab, Pakistan.
-Earlier it was a part of the Kahuta Tehsil, it became a separate tehsil on 1 July 2004.
+Earlier, it was a part of the Kahuta Tehsil; it became a separate tehsil on 1 July 2004.

 Kallar Syedan is the capital of the tehsil.

 Demography

 According to the 2017 census of Pakistan, Kallar Syedan Tehsil has a total population of 217,273.
-Many clans are living in Kallar Syedan Tehsil, such as the Kashmiri Bhatt tribes, the Janjua Rajput tribe, the Mughal tribe Baig (Looni Sahlyal), the Mengal tribe, Budhal tribe, clan of Awan (Mangal Rajgan), the Saroha Rajgan tribe, Gujjars, the Awan, the Raeen (Minhas), the Ghakhar Kiani tribe, the Muhajir Siddiqui, the Mughal tribe, the Sheikh tribe, the Rajputs, the Malik tribe and others.
+Many clans are live in Kallar Syedan Tehsil, such as the Kashmiri Bhatt tribes, the Janjua Rajput tribe, the Mughal tribe Baig (Looni Sahlyal), the Mengal tribe, Budhal tribe, clan of Awan (Mangal Rajgan), the Saroha Rajgan tribe, Gujjars, the Awan, the Raeen (Minhas), the Ghakhar Kiani tribe, the Muhajir Siddiqui, the Mughal tribe, the Sheikh tribe, the Rajputs, the Malik tribe, and others.

 Administrative divisions

 The tehsil is divided into 11 Union Councils: